fredmayer/mail-parser-rest/README.md

 ## Usage

-The following REST API is used:

 > [!NOTE]
 > The following logic should be implemented in your application:
-> 1. We read the messages in order and check for the from field, subject and attachment name
+> 1. Read the messages in order and check for the from field, subject and attachment name
 > 2. If the message suits us, then we get an attachment (blob)
 > 3. Transfer the letter to one of the folders (LOADED|ERRORS).
 Well done!
 > 4. Repeat

+The following REST API is used:

 ### Manage mailboxes (folders)